 For some people, that may just be enough of a hindrance that they won't access that material, Weiss said.
 They won't get caught up in it if they have to come out of the anonymity of ordering it in their room and call somebody.

-family friendly establishment and make its 3,000 hotels porn free: I think at this point we want to give them the benefit of the doubt and assume they will do the right thing.
-We're going to take a cautious wait-and-see approach.
+reputation as a family friendly establishment and make its 3,000 hotels porn free: I think at this point we want to give them the benefit of the doubt and assume they will do the right thing.
+We're going to take a cautious wait-and-see

 The Arlington Group, a coalition of Christian nutter organizations that includes Focus on the Family, met with Marriott International officials in April to try and persuade the hotel chain to stop offering pay-per-view adult movies in its rooms.

 Marriott offers the programming in most of its 3,000 U.S. hotels, and the Arlington Group representatives urged the chain to adopt an "opt-in" television system, in which guests would have to contact the front desk to receive adult